 First project for 2009 was nothing to do with me - in fact it took me somewhat by surprise.
-Having seen the mayor's electoral promise to put hardstanding down to everyone's house, I duly deposited my demand for the making-up of the road at the back of my house - and promptly forgot about it.
+Having seen the mayor's electoral promise to put hardstanding down to everyone's house, I duly deposited my demand for the making-up of the road at the back of my house - and, because I've heard about a great many promises from a great many politicians before, promptly forgot about it.

 I was back in the garden too during 2009.